ejazalam831/product-review-analyzer/README.md

 **Generating Insights:** Created clear, actionable summaries that highlight both strengths and areas for improvement in products, with detailed metrics on customer satisfaction.

-Key Achievements:
+*Key Achievements:*

 - Successfully cleaned and processed over 568,454 reviews, implementing robust filtering and preprocessing techniques to ensure data quality
 - Achieved 93.41% accuracy in sentiment classification using an optimized LinearSVC model
 - Identified and ranked key product features using multiple feature extraction methods
-- Created an intuitive visualization system for easy interpretation of results
+- Created an intuitive dashboard for easy interpretation of results

-Business Benefits:
+*Business Benefits:*

 **1. Time Efficiency:** Automated analysis of thousands of reviews in minutes